saleor/saleor-docs/docs/api-process/product.md

 * `name` - This is the name of the product, regardless of possible variants it may come in.

-* `price` - The pricing is an object composed of various different fields.
-We will only name the few here, for the need of this topic:
+* `price` - The price is an object composed of various different fields.
+For the need of this topic, we will only name the few here:

-    * `priceRange` - This field always returns the current price, so if a product is in sale currently, this field will display the discounted price.
+    * `priceRange` - This field always returns the current price, so if a product is in sale currently or a discount has been applied, this field will display the discounted price.

     * `discount` - Indicates the discount amount.